 Pupils are taught from an early age about the shared rules and expectations of our school.
 They are active in shaping the expectations of their class through the class charter and their views on wider school rules are represented at school council meetings.
 Changes in the behaviour policy and system are discussed with children through school council meetings.

 Visits from community groups such as the Police and Fire service help to reinforce this message.
-Pupils in Year R have a unit that encompasses people who help us, which includes learning about key groups such as police officers, paramedics and firefighters.
+Pupils in Year R engage directly in learning which encompasses people who help us and includes learning about key groups such as police officers, paramedics and firefighters.

 Pupils understand the consequences of their behaviour as they are given the opportunity to discuss their actions with staff and peers.
-This is embedded in the class “rainbow” reward system, where children are given the opportunity to think carefully about their behaviour choices should they need to throughout the day.
+This is embedded in Fairfield's bespoke version of the zones of regulation, where children are given the opportunity to think carefully about their behaviour choices should they need to throughout the day.

 At Fairfield, we value each child as an individual.
 Children are encouraged to make choices and take risks in a safe and supportive environment.
 We help children assess safe and unsafe risks through our PSHE and RHE teaching and e safety content.

 Pupils are encouraged to persevere and be resilient with their attitude towards learning, with the help of our persevering penguin.